dploeger/disclaimr/README.md

 * Disclaimer: A disclaimer is a text, which can be used in an action.
 A plaintext- and an HTML-part can be configured.
 * Rules: Rules are a combined set of requirements and actions.
+Each rule will be checked in the order they are sorted in.
+The action of the first rule matching will be carried out (as long as the "continue" flag of the rule isn't checked)
-  * Requirments: Requirements decide, wether a connection to the milter daemon will enable the actions of the rule.
+  * Requirements: Requirements decide, wether a connection to the milter daemon will enable the actions of the rule.
 If one of the requirements fail, the rule will be disabled.
 Also, there has to be at least one requirement set to "Allow" for the rule to be taken into account.
   * Actions: Actions do something with the body of the incoming mail.
     They can for example add a disclaimer to the body or replace a tag inside the body with the disclaimer text.